Safety at Lyric

-What to expect this fall at the theater:
+What to expect at the theater:

 Additionally, facial masks, worn properly over the nose and mouth, will be required for all patrons for the duration of their time in the opera house for as long as the community transmission requires it.
 Please note that bandanas, neck gaiters, and masks with exhalation valves are not accepted.

 Children under the age of 5 who are not currently eligible for vaccination will not be admitted to Lyric Opera of Chicago performances at present.
 Those who have purchased children's tickets for the season may choose to exchange into a later performance when we hope children may become able to attend, to keep their ticket value on account, or request a full refund.

 Please note that shows will be performed at full length, including intermissions, and houses will be seated at full capacity.

 Additional health and safety measures for audiences include:

 - A mandatory vaccination and booster policy for our administrative staff and members of all of our 11 partner unions which represent our artists, technicians, and additional members of our company.